Kaikei-e/CurioNoah/docs/README.md

-# This is the storage of these application set.
+# This is the document storage of these application set.